Posts

 Chickamauga

-CHICKAMAUGA — a small town in North Georgia, or Cherokee for ‘dwelling-place by the big water’ Gracie found the fawn dewed-over in the field, who in the summer had tried his wet nose to June’s first, small windfall beneath the apple tree.
-His mother left him when I crept closer to see.
+CHICKAMAUGA — Cherokee for " dwelling-place by the big water" Gracie found the fawn dewed-over in the field, who in the summer had tried his wet nose to June’s first, small windfall beneath the apple tree.
+His mother spooked and left him when I crept closer to see.
 Last week they pulled a toddler from the creek downtown, facedown.
-Try as I might, the fawn's weight in my hands was heavier to me.
-After the burial we biked the battle- field, rubber tread crunching brittle dead of September.
+Odd that the deer's weight in my hands was heavier to me, his stiff body more real as we shoveled him under the oak tree.
+After the burial we biked the battle- field, rubber tread crunching brittle dead of November.
 As the news makes clear, far more than deer explode like old apples on the barrel of a baseball bat somewhere overseas.
-I don’t know what to make of that, since this evening, in that very same world, woodsmoke smells like what we hoped to say and our daughters pray for their hair done in pink rubber-bands.
+Who knows what to make of that, since this evening, in that very same world, woodsmoke smells like what we had hoped to say and our daughters pray for their hair done in pink rubber-bands.
 Is there a thread?
-We look for words, then suddenly we’re said, too tangled in it to pick out the strands.
-Sometimes, when it starts to fe
+We look for words till suddenly we’re said, too tangl...